Alternatives to subway tile are covered here!

 Looking for a cheaper alternative?
 Check Wayfair and Home Depot – HD sells a handmade subway tile I find intriguing.
 The reviews are great and the price is a happy medium!

-3. Hang the Tile in An Untraditional Manner
+3. Place Your Subway Tile in An Untraditional Manner

 “Staggered” is what the traditional layout of subway tile is called.
 How about…